How a ten-year-old trailer became a luxurious home on wheels to a canine TV star…

 Canadian Kennel Club grand champion Diesel vom Burgimwald is a direct descendant of the Trienzbachtal bloodlines of German Shepherd dogs and related to the dog VA5 Elch vom Trienzbachtal who was the great-grandfather of the original ‘Rex’ in the European TV series which Hudson & Rex is based upon.
 Rex is Diesel’s first leading role.

 The series Hudson & Rex airs in Canada on Citytv and has been sold internationally to over 100 territories.
-Seasons 1 and 2 are available at Citytv.com and on the Citytv NOW app; the show is in regular repeats on Citytv Saturday nights at 7 p.m.
+Seasons 1 and 2 are available at Citytv.com and on the Citytv app.
+The show is in regular repeats on Citytv Saturday nights at 7 p.m.

 Hudson & Rex Social Media Handles: